EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate the pseudo-random nonce N_V

-* Choose an unused session identifier S_V and store it for the length of the protocol.
+* Choose a session identifier S_V which is not in use and store it for the length of the protocol.
+The session identifier SHOULD be different from other relevant concurrent session identifiers used by Party V. The session identifier MAY be used with the protocol for which EDHOC establishes traffic keys/master secret, in which case S_V SHALL be different from the concurrently used session identifiers of that protocol.

 *  Select HKDF_V, AEAD_V, SIG_V, and SIG_U from the algorithms proposed in HKDFs_U, AEADs_U, SIGs_V, and SIGs_U.